galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Conclusion

 Despite the large amount of RNA-seq data and computational methods available, isoform-based expression analysis is rare.
-Here we present a pipeline for  the statistical identification and analysis of splicing event and isoform switches with predicted functional consequences.
+Here we present a pipeline for  the statistical identification and analysis of splicing event and {IS} events with predicted functional consequences.